kmeteyard/Freethrows/README.md

 - Clean.R.
 The cleaning script
 - Players.R.
 A script for a shiny app.
 The app is hosted here: https://kmeteyard.shinyapps.io/Freethrows/
 - Webscrape.R.
 An example script to scrap the web for more data for use in further analysis.
 - Report.Rmd.
 The markdown code to generate a report.
+This includes all code in the analysis.